 First off let me be clear, Mediatemple.net was not directly responsible for the downtime on hosting-reviews-exposed.com.

-Before this all began I had already entertained in October 2011 the idea of migrating, after all traffic was up and the site was performing slower.
+Before this, all began I had already entertained in October 2011 the idea of migrating, after all, traffic was up and the site was performing slower.
 Not to mention a month earlier another site that shares this account had its database moved by MediaTemple.net.
 Per usual the tech at MediaTemple did not bother to check their work.
 The site was offline for at least 8 hours.
 This is something that can easily sour me on a company.
-They simply do something and do not bother to see if what they did fixed a site or made it worse.
+They simply do something and do not bother to see if what they did fix a site or made it worse.

-By mid-December 2011 it became clear that that there were some serious problems with Hosting-Reviews-Exposed.com.
+By mid-December 2011 it became clear that there were some serious problems with Hosting-Reviews-Exposed.com.
 Pingdom shows that I had 132 outages.
-Per my last post I had not had a lot of time to dedicate to this site, and the sites that shared the account at MediaTemple as they were not in any shape or form income makers.
+Per my last post, I had not had a lot of time to dedicate to this site and the sites that shared the account at MediaTemple as they were not in any shape or form income makers.
 Between a death in the family and a rather serious customer trying to regain a nice sized 5 figure a month income.
 But December 22st would change that.
-As I would have a 5 hour outage and unlike the other outages this time the server would not recover within a few minutes.
+As I would have a 5-hour outage and unlike the other outages this time the server would not recover within a few minutes.

 MediaTemple wanted to shoot first ask questions later